 Enrolling in the course gives you access to the Q&A, in which I actively participate every day.

-I've been studying, developing, and teaching statistics for 20 years, and I'm, like, really great at math.
+I've been studying, developing, and teaching statistics for over 20 years, and I think math is, like, really cool.

 What you need to know before taking this course: